walmartlabs/lacinia/docs/directives.rst

 .. warning::

-  Directive support is currently in transition towards partially supporting custom directives.
+  Directive support is currently in transition towards some support for custom directives.

 Directives in Schema IDL
 ------------------------

 When using :doc:`schema/parsing`, the `directive` keyword allows new directives to be defined.
-Directive definitions can be defined for executable elements (such as a field in a query document), or for type system elements (such as an object or field definition in the schema).
+Directive definitions can be defined for executable elements (such as a field selection in a query document), or for type system elements (such as an object or field definition in the schema).

 Directives may also be defined in an EDN schema; the root ``:directive-defs`` element is a map of directives types